bfortunato/aj-framework/README.md

     }
 }
 ```
-Reducers are the only things that can change store states in AJ applications.
+> Reducers are the only things that can change store states in AJ applications.
 Please keep state immutable using `Object.assign` or underscore `_.assign` to keep your code more maintainable.
-Returning a changed state from a reducer, will causa a store trigger event, that is grabbed from native side.
+Returning a changed state from a reducer, will cause a store trigger event, that is handled from native side.

 ## Handle application state changes